zakkhoyt/KeyCodes/README.md

-### Keycode.swift - A list of keyCodes for NSEvents on OSX.
-Think of it as "NSKeyCode"
+### Keycode.swift - A list of key codes for NSEvent.keyCode.
+Think of this as the phantom "NSKeyCodes"

 This file constants wrappers around Carbon's <HIToolbox/Events.h> header file.
 This stuct provides swifty syntax sugar and frees the developer from sifting through Carbon files.
 Think of it as "NSKeyCode".